20 Tips for giving feedback at work (best practices)

 Summary

-If you’re uncomfortable giving feedback, you’re not alone.
-Even though feedback is a critical part of effective workplace communication, a lot of us don’t know how to approach feedback in a constructive way.
+If you're uncomfortable giving feedback, you're not alone.
+Even though feedback is a critical part of effective workplace communication, many of us don't know how to give or receive feedback constructively.
 From initiating feedback to sharing constructive criticism, knowing how to give useful feedback is a skill you can develop.

-Feedback is important because it helps the other person grow and do a better job at work.
-Whether you’re a manager giving feedback to a direct report, a coworker giving feedback to another coworker, or a team member giving feedback to a manager, these 20 tips will help you give feedback effectively.
+Feedback matters because it helps people grow and do better at work.
+Whether you're a manager, a coworker, or giving feedback to your manager, these 20 tips can help you give feedback more effectively.

 11 feedback best practices